-Another benefit of the CMSIS-Pack system is that it enables a consistent software component upgrade process, and identifies incompatible configuration files that might be part of the user application.
+The CMSIS-Pack system enables a consistent software component upgrade process, and identifies incompatible configuration files that might be part of the user application.
 In addition, software component providers can specify the interfaces and their relationship to other software components.